lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 After getting an error, we try again.

-Then, we make sure the order is placed again.
+Then, we make sure that the order is placed again.

-Next, the model is fed with an order success message.
+Next, the model is fed with an order success action.

 After that, we see the thanks screen.

-And finally, we’re back to the zones screen.
+And finally, we’re back to the zones.

 This flow needs to be implemented in the graph.

-So instead of having just one arrow pointing from Order to Error, we also need an arrow that will let us go from the Error screen to the “Order” if the user wants to try again.
+So instead of having just one arrow pointing from Order to Error, we also need an arrow that will let the user go from the Error screen back to the “Order” screen.

 Finally, let’s add the try again button and make it follow the “try again” arrow.